asendia/salmonfit/README.md

 yarn build
 ```

+## Editing the menu
+1. Edit the CSV file located in `src/data/menu.csv`
+2. Run `node ./scripts/menu-csv-to-json.js`, it will generate `src/data/menu.json`
+3. Images are still hardcoded in `src/lib/menuItems.ts`

 > You can preview the built app with `yarn preview`, regardless of whether you installed an adapter.
 This should _not_ be used to serve your app in production.